-9 Condition-event nets as link graphs
+4.2.
+Condition-event nets as link graphs

-We begin this section with a digression from link graphs, in order to discuss the behaviour of Petri nets in their own terms.
+We begin this section with a digression from link graphs in order to discuss the behaviour of Petri nets in their own terms.
 First we consider some recent papers on behavioural equivalences on Petri nets.

-Pomello, Rozenberg and Simone [42] give a comprehensive survey of such equivalences and preorders.
-They cover those based on observation both of actions and of states, and range from fine relations respecting causality to coarser ones, for example the failures preorder from CSP, the coarsest which respects deadlock.
-The study of congruence of these relations, i.e. whether they are preserved by contexts, and which contexts should preserve them, is reported as being rather incomplete at that date (1992).
+Pomello et al. (1992) gives a comprehensive survey of such equivalences and preorders.
+It covers those based on observation both of actions and of states, and range from fine relations respecting causality to coarser ones such as the failures preorder from CSP, which is the coarsest respecting deadlock.
+The study of congruence of these relations, that is, whether they are preserved by contexts, and which contexts should preserve them, was reported as being rather incomplete in 1992.

-Nielsen, Priese and Sassone [40] characterise some behavioural congruences on nets.
-Given a semantic function \mathcal{B} that assigns an abstract behaviour to each net, they consider the congruence \approx it induces upon nets; this is defined by
+Nielsen et al. (1995) characterises some behavioural congruences on nets.
+Given a semantic function \mathscr{B} that assigns an abstract behaviour to each net, the congruence \approx it induces on nets is considered; this is defined by

-$$N_0 \approx N_1 \stackrel{\text{def}}{\Leftrightarrow} \mathcal{B}(C[N_0]) = \mathcal{B}(C[N_1]) \text{ for every context } C$$ .
+$$N_0 \approx N_1 \stackrel{\text{def}}{\Leftrightarrow} \mathscr{B}(C[N_0]) = \mathscr{B}(C[N_1]) \text{ for every context } C$$

-An important contribution of their paper is to define a precise notion of context, by means of a set of combinators upon nets.
-They are then able to characterise the congruences, for each of four semantic functions \mathcal{B} , by showing that for each pair N_0, N_1 there is a single easily identified context that is sufficient to determine whether or not $N_0 \approx N_1$.
+An important contribution of the paper is to define a precise notion of context by means of a set of combinators on nets.
+The authors are then able to characterise the congruences, for each of four semantic functions \mathcal{B} , by showing that for each pair N_0, N_1 there is a single easily identified context that is sufficient to determine whether or not $N_0 \approx N_1$.

-Priese and Wimmel [43] continue this programme; they enrich the net combinators, and consider a wider range of semantic functions.
+Priese and Wimmel (1998) continues this programme by enriching the net combinators, and considering a wider range of semantic functions.

-The Petri Box calculus of Best, Devillers and Hall [4], like the previous two approaches, emphasises combinators and algebra.
+The Petri Box calculus of Best et al. (1999), like the previous two approaches, emphasises combinators and algebra.
 By identifying certain net-patterns as operators, it presents a modular semantics of nets in terms of equivalence classes of Boxes (a special class of nets).
 A main result of the paper is agreement between this denotational semantics and a structured operational semantics of Box expressions.